 The Bid Security shall be an amount equivalent to 1% of the Estimated Project Cost.
 However, the Utility may, in its discretion, prescribe a higher Bid Security not exceeding 2% of the Estimated Project Cost.
 In case of a project having an Estimated Project Cost of Rs.
 2,000 cr. or above, the Utility may, in its discretion, reduce the Bid Security, but not less than 0.5% of the Estimated Project Cost in any case.

-In case of complex projects, the number of pre-bid Conferences could be more than two.
-For repetitive projects, one Pre-bid meeting would suffice.
+In case of complex projects, the number of Pre-bid Conferences could be more than two.
+For repetitive projects, one Pre-bid Conference would suffice.

 Other Project specific conditions of bidding or restrictions, if any, may be stated here, such as a limit on the number of projects which may awarded to a Bidder.